Resources

 Creating a DNA library for thousands of marine species

-To characterise marine biodiversity based on eDNA we require a library of reference genomes.
-That way, we can look up the snippets of DNA found in seawater and identify all the species present in our samples, similar to a dictionary.
+To characterise ocean biodiversity based on eDNA we require a library of reference genomes.
+That way, we can look up the snippets of DNA found in seawater and identify the species present in our samples.